ajstewartlang/02_intro_to_python_programming/_sources/conda.md

 </center>

-To check your Conda installation has worked, open a Terminal window and at the prompt type:
+To check your Conda installation has worked, open a Terminal window if you are on Mac OS or Anaconda Prompt (Anaconda3) on Windows and once that has opened type:

     $ conda activate
     (base)$ python --version
     Python 3.8.8

 The first command activates the base (or default) Conda environment.
 The second command will print the version of Python you are running - which in my case is Python 3.8.8.
-In the terminal, you can start a Jupyter Notebook running in your base Conda environment by typing:
+You can start a Jupyter Notebook running in your base Conda environment by typing:

     (base)$ jupyter notebook